Edit

 Get-SPOSite -Limit All | Select-Object Url, SharingCapability

-In some cases, the admin might need to add the SharePoint eSignature app to the Excluded Apps list in the Conditional Access policy > Target resources section so that the policy doesn't apply to the SharePoint eSignature app.
+In some cases, the admin might need to add the SharePoint eSignature app (formally called Microsoft eSign service) to the Excluded Apps list in the Conditional Access policy > Target resources section so that the policy doesn't apply to the SharePoint eSignature app.
 The admin can verify the changes using the WhatIf tool with the policy.

 Unable to find the request emails

-If you were sent an eSignature request and can't find it in your email inbox, you should check your spam or junk folder.
-It's also good practice to mark the sender as non-spam so that future emails from the same sender go directly into your inbox.
+If you can't find an eSignature request in your email inbox, check your spam or junk folder.
+It's also good practice to mark the sender as safe so that future emails from the same sender go directly into your inbox.

 Unable to sign a document as an external recipient

 When you receive a document for signing from someone outside of your organization, you might be able to access and read the document but the signing operation fails when you attempt to sign it.
 Other times, you might not be able to access and read the document.
-If you're experiencing any issues with signing a document sent from someone outside your organization, contact the sender who will be able to resolve the issue.
+If you're experiencing any issues with signing a document sent from someone outside your organization, contact the sender who can resolve the issue.

 Unable to access a signed document

-Before a signature request is sent and at the completion of the request, certain checks are done to ensure that the sender has the permissions to write to the document and the originating folder because the final signed document is saved in this folder.
+Before sending a signature request and upon its completion, checks are performed to ensure the sender has permission to write to the document and the originating folder, as the final signed document will be saved in this folder.
 If the sender loses access to this folder at any point before signing is complete, they might not be able to access the signed document permanently.
 In this scenario, the sender is provided temporary access of 30 days to the signed document through the completion email.
 To access the folder and document, the sender should ensure that they have read permission to the originating folder or request access from the owner.

 Additionally, the eSignature service might not be able to save a copy of the signed document to the originating folder if the folder was accidentally deleted before the signature request was completed.